 Another risk is judging when to meet additional demands.
-If the cost to service, the debt is used to fund the asset and growth does not occur as planned then the costs will fall disproportionately on the existing ratepayers.
+If the cost to service the debt is used to fund the asset, and growth does not occur as planned, then the costs will fall disproportionately on the existing ratepayers.
+This is because much of the growth costs are not solely attributed to future properties and the general ratepayer pays part of the future interest cost on the Mangawhai Wastewater Plant.
+Note that the loan initially allocated to general rates has now been repaid.